aejaks.sourceforge.net

 After starting the Jetty web server, start your browser and go to http://localhost:8080/.
 The index page allows you to start the sample apps.

 The sample console application allows you to interactive program in Tcl and the Æjaks widgets.
-Because Jacl is a full interpretive language with capabilities to read and write files, execute other programs, invoke any Java object, precautions are taken to prevent misuse.
+Because JTcl is a full interpretive language with capabilities to read and write files, execute other programs, invoke any Java object, precautions are taken to prevent misuse.
 The console app will only work for browsers that connect from the localhost (127.0.0.1).
 Futher, when the application is started, a random number is printed on the web server's stdout as a password.
-That password is then prompted by the user interface before continuing.
+That password is then prompted by the user interface before continuing. containing your application files.

-Note for those running on Mac OSX, you will have to open the Applications -> Utilities -> Console application in order to see the Æjaks Console passoword.
+For those running on Mac OSX, you may have to open the Applications -> Utilities -> Console application in order to see the Æjaks Console password is not printed to the window where run.sh was started..

 Clock is a simple text clock, showing off the Æjaks feature of asynchronous updating.
 Written and contributed by Geoffrey Wu.